-This topic describes how CSE normalizes usernames and hostnames in Records during the parsing and mapping process.
+This topic describes how Cloud SIEM normalizes usernames and hostnames in Records during the parsing and mapping process.
 This allows for common name forms among Active Directory, AWS, and fully qualified domain names to be normalized into a domain and username form.

 The name normalization process normalizes a complete username into a base username and a domain.
 The following forms of usernames are normalized.